umdalecs/weather-api/README.md

 # Weather API Go net/http

-This is my golang solution to https://roadmap.sh/projects/weather-api-wrapper-service, i tried to minimize dependencies using only the `net/http` standard library for both server and client code, i only use the redis package and godotenv to load .env files.
+This is my golang solution to https://roadmap.sh/projects/weather-api-wrapper-service, i tried to minimize dependencies using only the `net/http` standard library for both server and client code.

 ## Features